Little Cowhorn Lookout

 Directions

-From Oregon Highway 58, turn left just past mile marker 13 at the Lowell covered bridge.
-Continue to the four-way intersection in Lowell and turn left, then right onto Moss Street.
-At the next four-way intersection turn right onto Big Fall Creek Road.
-Continue to approximately mile post 18.5, then turn left onto Forest Road 1830.
-Continue on 1830 for approximately 8 miles until it becomes Forest Road 1817, then drive approximately 2 miles and turn right past the gate at the 388 spur.
-This steep road ends at a small parking area where the trail begins.
+From Highway 58, turn north at mile marker 13 at the Lowell covered bridge.
+Continue through the four-way intersection in Lowell, turn left, then take the next right onto Moss Street.
+At the next four-way intersection, turn right onto Big Fall Creek Road.
+At approximately milepost 18.5, turn left onto Forest Road 1830 (high-clearance vehicle recommended).
+Continue on Road 1830 for approximately 8 miles until it becomes Road 1817, then drive approximately 2 more miles and turn right past the gate at spur 388.
+The steep road ends at a small parking area where the 0.5-mile ascending trail begins.

 Amenities